MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 > [!TIP]
 > If you are following along and updating the CoreBot sample code, you can refer to the [Application Insights sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/21.corebot-app-insights) if you run into any problems.

-That's all there is to adding telemetry to your bots dialogs, at this point if you ran your bot you should see things being logged in Application Insights, however if you have any integrated technology such as LUIS and QnA Maker you will need to add the `TelemetryClient` to that code as well.
+That's all there is to adding telemetry to your bots dialogs, at this point if you ran your bot you should see things being logged in Application Insights, however if you have any integrated technology such as a Cognitive Service you will need to add the `TelemetryClient` to that code as well.

 # [JavaScript](#tab/javascript)